Who is Shah Wali?

 I have been living in Asia since the turn of the century.
 From backpacker to bartender, English teacher to Persian student, for seventeen years I was a humanitarian, working in the conflict zones of Asia.
 Over the years, I have picked-up Thai, Lao, Persian, Pashto, Malay and even a little Burmese.
 Literacy in these different scripts also adds a unique flavour to my work.

-Having spent almost my entire adult life so far in Asia, I speak Thai, Lao, Persian, Pashto, Malay and a little Burmese.
-Immersion in Asia's languages and cultures has opened my eyes to the beauty and genius of classical Oriental art.
-It was while based in Afghanistan in the early 2010s that I first tried my hand at creating my own Persian miniatures, drawing on the events which surrounded me at the time.
+It was while based in Afghanistan in the early 2010s that I first tried my hand at creating my own Persian miniatures, drawing on the events which surrounded me at the tim

 I am particularly fascinated by Indo-Persian miniature paintings, and their Siamese and Burmese counterparts of Buddhist temple art.
-These influences shine through my work, and I first tried my hand at Persian miniature painting whilst based in Afghanistan in the early 2010s, as the Taliban insurgency was intensifying.
+These influences shine through my work; I first tried my hand at Persian miniature painting whilst based in Afghanistan in the early 2010s, as the Taliban insurgency was intensifying.

 But there's more…

 From a 13-day full ordination as a Theravadin Bhikkhu at Bangkok's Temple of Dawn, to dining on Qabuli Palao with the Taliban in Helmand, my journey of the past two decades has rarely been mundane.
-Inevitably, my varied experiences of the past twenty-five years find their way into my paintings, and I very much hope that they will bring you as much pleasure as creating them brings to me.
+Inevitably, these varied experiences find their way into my paintings, and I very much hope that they will bring you as much pleasure as creating them brings to me.

 With sincere thanks for your interest.